kkmonlee/vigil/readme.md

 ### Some thoughts (might change later)

-* Declarative policy: firewall logic is defined in YAML, abstracting CIDR and port groups into reusable sets.
+* Firewall logic is defined in YAML, abstracting CIDR and port groups into reusable sets.
 The agent's compiler translates this high-level definition into an optimised, low-level `nftables` ruleset.
-* Atomic application: all ruleset changes are applied atomically.
+* All ruleset changes are applied atomically.
 The entire ruleset is generated and piped to `nft -f -`, ensuring the firewall is never in an intermittent or broken state during an update.
-* Privilege separation: the core agent runs unprivileged.
+* The core agent runs unprivileged.
 All operations requiring `CAP_NET_ADMIN` are delegated to a minimal C helper over a UNIX domain socket.
 The helper's sole responsibility is to execute `nft` and has a severely restricted attack surface.
-* Live observation: new connections are observed in real time by subscribing to the `NFNLGRP_CONNTRACK_NEW` netlink multicast group via `libmnl`.
+* New connections are observed in real time by subscribing to the `NFNLGRP_CONNTRACK_NEW` netlink multicast group via `libmnl`.
 This avoids inefficient polling of `/proc` and captures flow metadata as it is created by the kernel.
-* Persistence: observed flows are aggregated by the minute and recorded in a SQLite database running in Write-Ahead Logging (WAL) mode for non-blocking writes.
+* Observed flows are aggregated by the minute and recorded in a SQLite database running in Write-Ahead Logging (WAL) mode for non-blocking writes.
 Not sure if this is a good idea yet.

 The agent is split into two processes for privilege separation.